jscattergood/review-crew/README.md

 ```

 ### Output Format
-The system generates structured output with clear sections:
+The system generates clean, readable markdown output with clear sections:

 1. **Original Content** (optional, use `--no-content` to hide)
 2. **Context Information** (optional, use `--include-context` to show contextualizer results)